Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

-Both OLAP and OLTP are online processing systems.
-Opposed to a batch processing system, where transaction details pile up in a stack of documents which are then registered in batches, an online processing system is one that registers ongoing transactions in real-time.
+OLAP vs. OLTP is an online processing system.
+Opposed to a batch processing system, where transaction details pile up in a stack of documents that are then registered in batches, an online processing system is one that registers ongoing transactions in real-time.

 On the other side, OLAP is an analytical processing system.
-This simply means that it responds to multidimensional analytical queries corresponding to financial reporting, forecasting, etc. The data available to a data warehouse, for example, is analyzed by means of an OLAP system.
+This simply means that it responds to multidimensional analytical queries corresponding to financial reporting, forecasting, etc. The data available to a data warehouse, for example, is analyzed using an OLAP system.

 OLTP systems support transaction-oriented applications in a 3-tier architecture.
 They administer the daily transactions of an organization.
 Data processing is the primary objective of an OLTP system.

 A typical OLTP database stores detailed and current data.
 The Entity Model is the scheme used for storing such transactional databases.
-Therefore, databases pertaining to OLTP systems are normalized.
-Typically, it is achieved by means of the 3NF normalization.
+Therefore, databases about OLTP systems are normalized.
+Typically, it is achieved using the 3NF normalization.

 Most OLTP queries are simple and short.
 Hence, they have lesser processing time and storage space requirements.
 An ATM is the best example of an OLTP system.
 Other noteworthy examples of OLTP systems include online banking and sending an SMS.

 - Simplifies individual processes, thus allowing an organization to increase its consumer base

 - Allows multiple users to access and modify the same data, hence causing issues